ksu-cs-textbooks/cis400/content/6-chapter/07-going-dynamic.md

 We've also added the text "Rated" before our `MPAARating`, so the entry will now read "Rated R" for an R-rated movie, "Rated G" for a g-rated movie, and so on.

-We also added class attributes to each div, as well as the movie list itself.
+We also added class attributes to the `<h3>` and each `<div>`, as well as the movie list itself.
 We'll use these to style our elements.

 ### Adding Some Style